CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 - **Viewfinders:** Interchangeable (waist-level finder, non-metered prism, metered prism, chimney finder).
 - **Film Format:** 12010 exposures (120) or 20 (220) per roll.
 - **Size/Weight:**

-## Shooting Experience

-If I’m heading out *specifically* to make photographs, the Pentax 67 is at the top of my list.
-The massive negatives, combined with Pentax’s stellar lens designs, produce images of incredible sharpness and depth—a true delight for portraiture or landscapes.
-The moment you press the shutter, you hear that signature “thwack” of the large mirror, which some affectionately describe as a thunderclap.
-It’s part of the camera’s charm—and also a reminder that you’re dealing with a hefty piece of machinery.

-However, if I’m going somewhere for everyday errands and just want a camera “in case,” the Pentax 67 stays at home.
-The body alone is significantly heavier than any of my 35mm SLRs (like my Nikon FM2), and its sheer bulk can be punishing if slung over one shoulder all day.
-For those who crave customization or better ergonomics, I recommend exploring custom grips.
-“Pimp My Pentax” on Instagram, for instance, offers dyed and stabilized wood grips that look and feel fantastic (though they’re around \$200 for a pair).

-Focusing can be tricky, especially if you have the plain matte screen like I do.
-The metered prism is also notoriously dim and cramped, which pushed me to pick up the chimney finder.
-Though it’s massive, the chimney finder’s bright, magnified view makes critical focus a breeze—one of the best focusing experiences I’ve had on any camera.
-Do keep an eye on minimum focusing distances: medium format lenses often focus less closely than their 35mm counterparts, which can be surprising if you’re used to shooting tight portraits on shorter lenses.

-As for maintenance: loading film takes patience, since 120 film must be carefully threaded over the take-up spool.
-I’d also caution first-time buyers to consider the mirror-lock-up models (post-1976) for better reliability and less vibration.

-In the end, the Pentax 67 is a camera you love for its imperfections as much as its strengths.
-It’s unwieldy, expensive to outfit, and demands thoughtful technique—but if you can embrace its idiosyncrasies, you’ll find yourself rewarded with some of the most stunning medium format images around.
-And that, to me, is worth every extra ounce around my neck.

-### Overview

 <!-- body $297